MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-vm.md

 1. Select **Generation 2 (Recommended)**.
 1. Select a preassigned file path from the dropdown list or click **Browse** to choose the folder to save the VM configuration and virtual hard disk (VHD) files to.
 You can browse to any available SMB share on the network by entering the path as *\\server\share*.

-> [!NOTE]
-> Using a network share for VM storage will require that [CredSSP](https://docs.microsoft.com/windows-server/manage/windows-admin-center/understand/faq#does-windows-admin-center-use-credssp) is enabled.

-7. Under **Virtual processors**, select the number of virtual processors and whether you want nested virtualization enabled.
+1. Under **Virtual processors**, select the number of virtual processors and whether you want nested virtualization enabled.
 1. Under **Memory**, select the amount of startup memory (4 GB is recommended as a minimum), and a min and max range of dynamic memory as applicable to be allocated to the VM.
 1. Under **Network**, select a network adapter from the dropdown list.
 1. Under **Storage**, click **Add** and select whether to create a new virtual hard disk or to use an existing virtual hard disk.
 If you're using an existing virtual hard disk, click **Browse** and select the applicable file path.